bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 - key of an envelope
 - information about the destination
-- "check on duplication" boolean flag
+- "check on duplication" boolean flag (it has higher priority than 'duplicateCheck' in InputInstance)
 - message data

 InputStreamingResponse: